quist00/python-humanities-lesson/episodes/03-index-slice-subset.md

 ## Loading our data

-We will continue to use the surveys dataset that we worked with in the last lesson.
+We will continue to use the works dataset that we worked with in the last lesson.
 Let's reopen and read in the data again:

 ```python